PantherFlow (Beta)

 PantherFlow is Panther's pipelined query language.
 It's designed to be simple to understand, yet powerful and expressive.

 Use PantherFlow to explore and analyze your data in Panther.
-With its operators and functions, you can perform a variety of data operations, such as filtering, transformations, and aggregations—in addition to visualizing your results as a bar or line chart.
+With its and , you can perform a variety of data operations, such as filtering, transformations, and aggregations—in addition to as a bar or line chart.
 PantherFlow is schema-flexible, meaning you can seamlessly search across multiple data sources (including those with different schemas) in a single query.

 PantherFlow queries use pipes (|